 We had a lot of language students last year, which was useful extra money.
 However, next year I will be getting a lodger instead.
 I have a young lady who seems really interested, so fingers crossed.

-Globally, 2016 has been a terrible year, but it hasn’t been a bad one at Shoestring Cottage.
+Globally, 2016 has been a terrible year, but my reflections on our year show that it hasn’t been a bad one at Shoestring Cottage.
 I hope yours was good and that 2017 will be better for all of us!